EwelinaKopacz/Multi-Step-Form-React/README.md

-# Excursion Project - Admin & Client Panel
+# Multi Step Form - React

 ## About the project:
 The aim of this project was created multi step form with styling using Styled Components.
 Design is based on Neumorphism style.
 Creating this form I focus on writing a small components, which I can use to build my application and using in another project in the future - reusable code.